-- 14.1 On or before the Effective Date of this Agreement, EPA, the Navy, and the PADEP shall each designate a Project Manager and notify the other Parties of the name and address of their Project Manager.
+15.1 On or before the Effective Date of this Agreement, EPA, the Navy, and the District of Columbia shall each designate a Project Manager and notify the other Parties of the name and address of their Project Manager.
 The Project Managers shall be responsible for assuring proper implementation of all Work performed under the terms of the Agreement.
-To the maximum extent practicable, communications among the Navy, EPA, and the PADEP on all documents, including reports, comments and other correspondence concerning the activities performed pursuant to this Agreement, shall be directed through the Project Managers.
-The Parties may designate an Alternate Project Manager to exercise the authority of the Project Manager in his or her absence. - 14.2 The Parties may change their respective Project Managers.
-Such change shall be accomplished by notifying the other Parties, in writing, within five (5) days of the change and prior to the new Project Manager exercising his or her delegated authority. - 14.3 The Parties' Project Managers shall meet or confer informally as necessary as provided in Section X CONSULTATION, of this Agreement.
-Although the Navy has ultimate responsibility for meeting its respective Deadlines, the EPA and the PADEP Project Managers shall endeavor to assist in this effort by scheduling meetings to review documents and reports, overseeing the performance of environmental monitoring at the Site, reviewing SSP, RI/FS or RD/RA progress, and attempting to resolve disputes informally.
-At least one week prior to each scheduled Project Manager meeting, the Navy will provide to the EPA and the PADEP Project Managers a draft agenda and summary of the status of the Work subject to this Agreement.
+To the maximum extent practicable, communications among the Navy, EPA, and the District of Columbia on all documents, including reports, comments and other correspondence concerning the activities performed pursuant to this Agreement, shall be directed through the Project Managers.
+The Parties may designate an Alternate Project Manager to exercise the authority of the Project Manager in his or her absence.

+15.2 The Parties may change their respective Project Managers.
+Such change shall be accomplished by notifying the other Parties, in writing, within five (5) days of the change and prior to the new Project Manager exercising his or her delegated authority.

+15.3 The Parties' Project Managers shall meet or confer informally as necessary as provided in Section XI - CONSULTATION, of this Agreement.
+Although the Navy has ultimate responsibility for meeting its respective Deadlines, the EPA and the District of Columbia Project Managers shall endeavor to assist in this effort by scheduling meetings to review documents and reports, discussing any Guidance that pertains to the Work, overseeing the performance of environmental monitoring at the Site, reviewing SSP, RI/FS or RD/RA progress, and attempting to resolve disputes informally.
+At least one week prior to each scheduled quarterly Project Manager meeting, the Navy will provide to the EPA and the District of Columbia a draft agenda and summary of the status of the Work subject to this Agreement.